 The size of the battery and motor have a large effect on the overall weight of an e-bike.
 Although a more powerful motor will give more ‘oomph’ and a bigger battery will increase the range, these aspects need to be balanced against the intended use of the bike.

-If you are taking the bike on the underground, these will likely be sacrificed in favour of a lighter build.
+If you are taking the bike on public transportation, these will likely be sacrificed in favor of a lighter build.
 Whereas, if you want a bike that just takes up a little less space than a full-sized one, there is no need to hold back.

 For commuters, it’s worth remembering you can bring a cable to charge the bike while you’re at work.
 This way it’s possible to go for a smaller and lighter battery, whilst keeping an acceptable total range.

 It is worth testing out the bike in person, to gain a clearer understanding of what weight and power is the correct balance for you.

 As with conventional folding bikes, wheel size is a trade-off between speed and comfort against compact size.
 Most range between 16” and 24”, however extremes such as 10” and 26” are possible.
 Which wheel size you go for will be a personal choice depending on what your priorities are.

 Degree of folding

 Some e-folding bikes can tuck themselves away to an impressively small volume, with Brompton among the leaders in this department.

 However, the more folding points a bike has, the longer it will take to pack away and the fiddlier it is to do so.
 A bike with fewer folding points will be faster and easier, although not as compact.
 Every bike will sit somewhere along this spectrum of pros and cons, and there is no right answer on how compact to go—the choice depends on your circumstances.

 Again, it is very much worth testing the bike in person to get a feel for what size and how easily the bike folds.
 That said, collapsing the bike will become a second nature over time.